 - Special equipment needed: Vacuum sealing, freezing, smoking

-- Small volumes: Too little to do efficiently yourself
+- Small volumes: Too little to justify doing in-house

 - Peak loads: Extra capacity during busy periods

-A system like KitchenNmbrs helps you calculate both options and compare the real cost price per portion.
+Food cost calculators help you compare both options and find the real cost per portion.

 How do you calculate the cost price of externally processed components?